lior199707/zoo-project/README.md

 }
 ```

-And the code of the herbovires factory:
+And the code of the herbivores factory:

 ```java
 public class HerbivoreFactory implements IAnimalFactory {